 A workflow you might find useful is the

-auto-sequence is an option that needs to be activated from score settings.
-To do so, bring score Settings window.
+auto-sequence is an option that needs to be activated from the software Score preferences.
+To do so, bring up the Settings window.

 Settings window, select the